Phipps Bridge: Redevelopment

-Although the estate had only housed tenants from the late 1960s, in the early 1970s an attempt was made by various council departments to appease residents with promises of "more than £60,000" being spent on the building of a youth centre, playing fields, and a children's playground.
+Although the estate had only housed tenants from the late 1960s, in the early 1970s an attempt was made by various council departments to appease residents with promises of "more than £60,000" being spent on building a youth centre, playing fields, and a children's playground.

 Phipps Bridge was widely considered undesirable at the time.
 A fire and consequent explosions at a nearby gas storage depot in 1970 considerably damaged many nearby houses, and it was not until the end of the decade that the councillors agreed on what to do about the issue of having industry so close to the estate.
 In addition, a "cockroach invasion" took place in 1976.
 In 1978, the then-decade-old Phipps Bridge Primary School changed its name to Haslemere Primary School to try and rid itself of the stigma attached to the name.

 Several redevelopments took place in the 1970s.
-One of these was a former sports ground at the time being used for coal storage; works began after travellers and other itinerants were forcibly removed by a court order.
-Another was a former rail siding, whose purchase from British Rail took over three years.
+One of these was a former sports ground, which at the time was being used for coal storage.
+Work began after travellers and other itinerants were forcibly removed by a court order.
+Another re-development was a former rail siding, whose purchase from British Rail took over three years.
 A third renovation demanded the demolition of nearly 80 houses from the mid-19th century.
 These renovations continued into the 1980s, with emphasis being predominantly on houses and small blocks of maisonettes arranged in closes or quiet cul-de-sacs, as was vogue at the time.

-The problem of the old Phipps Bridge estate, particularly of the high-rise flats, remained.
-Writing in 2005 for an article on ex-resident M.I.A., Robert Wheaton of Popmatters.com described life in Phipps Bridge by the mid-1980s as "an experience in misery", and noted that "television cop shows used the estate to film scenes depicting the most run-down, graffiti-stained dead-end estates in the country".
+The problems of the old Phipps Bridge estate, particularly of the high-rise flats, remained.
+Writing in 2005 for an article on ex-resident M.I.A., Robert Wheaton described life in Phipps Bridge by the mid-1980s as "an experience in misery", and noted that "television cop shows used the estate to film scenes depicting the most run-down, graffiti-stained dead-end estates in the country".
 One resident noted that the leaders of the National Front lived there, and as such had their offices and meetings there.
-Punk poet Sue Johns - who lived on the estate at the time - wrote in a poem of "the piss-filled lift", "the shells of wrecked cars", and "fifties design faults holding on / by the skin of their teeth in the eighties", picturing residents waiting for a long-promised redevelopment "behind Chubb locks and net curtains".
+Punk poet Sue Johns - who lived on the estate at the time - wrote in a poem of "the piss-filled lift", "the shells of wrecked cars", and "fifties design faults holding on / by the skin of their teeth in the eighties" She referenced residents waiting for a long-promised redevelopment "behind Chubb locks and net curtains".
 This redevelopment would take place in 1993, when Merton Council resolved to replace four of the five 1960s high-rise blocks with 346 new dwellings of various sizes, of which about 60% were houses, and renovate the final high-rise block as well as the low-rise properties forming the original development.